30 Tax Write-Offs for Self-Employed Mechanics

 Pay rent on your garage or shop?
 The IRS allows you to write it off as a work expense.

-Working on other peoples' cars may find you spending a fair amount of time driving your own car for work.
+Working on other people's cars may mean spending a fair amount of time driving your own car for work.
 For instance, picking up supplies, attending a work-related course, or making house calls for clients who need repair work done.

 If this applies to you, feel free to deduct some of your car-related expenses.